Frozen Ground Excavation: The Contractor’s Guide to Excavating

 Frozen ground excavation can be a challenge.
 When a deep freeze sets in, even the softest of soils can quickly turn into a stubborn and concrete-like barrier to making progress with your earthmoving job and hitting your targets on time.
 Ground density depends on several factors, including moisture content, grain size, and surface temperature.
 Excavation equipment and trenching machines with tools that can generate high forces, and attachments that have a narrow (or sharper) contact patch with the ground that create greater penetration have the best chance of working through coarse frozen material.

+At ShearForce Equipment, we provide excavator attachments for sale in Ontario, British Columbia, Alberta and other provinces throughout Canada that are built for frozen ground excavation.
 We asked our frozen ground excavation experts to weigh in with some tips to avoid job delays this season and look at some of the most effective tools and methods for excavating frozen ground.

 What are the biggest implications to contractors who run into deep frozen ground while already on the job?